adaptive-democracy/hopeful-path/talks/talk.everything.md

 ---

-# persistent funding
+# adaptive funding

-- uses persistent commitments rounds
+- uses adaptive commitments rounds
 - voters select a decision document
   - can remove nuisance projects
   - can add extra money to the funding pool